 Freedom is better associated with this portion due to the added responsibility the client will have instead of inpatient treatment.
 Many recovering users return to work and family obligations.
 This will last anywhere from six to eight weeks before moving on to the next phase.

-Partial hospitalization is another level of outpatient care.
+A partial hospitalization program (PHP) is another level of outpatient care.
 While it is similar to IOP, it also requires clients to seek housing and transportation to several hour-long sessions per week.

-The main difference between PHP and IOP is where the therapy sessions occur.
+One of the main differences between PHP and IOP is PHP is where the therapy sessions occur.
 PHP will take place in a hospital or hospital-like setting.
-This is useful for clients in additional need of ongoing medical care.
+This is useful for clients who need additional ongoing medical care.

 PHP has a similar structure to IOP in that consistent attendance is a requirement as well as continued sobriety.
 Group and individual therapies are conducted to continue providing ongoing clinical attention.